-Before dedicating yourself to an educational program, it’s important to review the programs offered by a university in order to help narrow down a program of study.
-Those who are not familiar with a particular program of study might pass over without ever giving it a second thought.
-However, students who are open to learning about a variety of career paths should understand the benefits of many options.
-Choosing to study in the Diagnostic Medical Sonographer Technology program is a great decision for students interested in a career in this field.
+Choosing to study in the Diagnostic Medical Sonographer Technology program at Florida National University is a great decision for students interested in a career the imaging field.
 Prospective students considering their various career options have a lot of doors open to them, which is why it’s important to take a closer look at a program before diving in.
 In this article, you can learn all about diagnostic medical sonography technology and some interesting sonography facts to help you decide if this is the career for you.

 What is Diagnostic Medical Sonographer Technology?

 According to the Bureau of Labor Statistics, Diagnostic Medical Sonographer Technologists “use special equipment to direct high-frequency sound waves into areas of a patient’s body.
-What are sonographers?
-Sonographers operate the equipment, which collects reflected echoes and forms an image that may be videotaped, transmitted, or photographed for interpretation and diagnosis by a physician” (BLS).
+What is a sonographer?
+Sonographers operate equipment that collects reflected echoes and form images that may be videotaped, transmitted, or photographed for interpretation and diagnosis by a physician” (BLS).
 In other words, sonographers perform sonograms and ultrasounds.
 Professionals in the field are also known as ultrasound technologists.
 They are trained to record, read, and decipher the ultrasound waves that bounce off of various parts inside of the human body.
-This fascinating practice requires specific training and certification, which can be earned through an accredited program like the one found at Florida National University (FNU).
+This fascinating practice requires specific training and certification, which can be earned through an accredited program like the diagnostic medical sonography degree offered by Florida National University (FNU).

-Before starting down this career path, students must first understand that this challenging program will be very rewarding.
+Before starting down this career path, students should understand that this challenging program is very rewarding.
 Imagine being the first person to lay eyes on a beautiful new baby, or the individual who played a pivotal role in helping doctors diagnose a particular ailment.

 Is being a sonographer hard?
-As with anything in the medical field, there is a great amount of dedication required to learn the required material as well as practice to perform the various exams.
+As with anything in the medical field, there is a great amount of dedication required to learn the r material and practice to perform the various exams.
 The level of difficulty is only determined by the level of dedication.
-If you are committed to this field, you will excel as a sonography student who is learning sonography at the recommended pace.
+Those committed to this field, will more easily excel as a sonography student .
 These are just a few of the benefits related to pursuing this degree.
-Those who are interested in starting this new journey should continue reading to learn more about what being a diagnostic medical sonographer means, and what the FNU program has to offer.
+Those who are interested in starting this new journey should continue reading to learn more about what being a diagnostic medical sonographer means, and what the Florida National University program has to offer.

 Full-time sonographers typically work about 40 hours a week.
-However, some may be on call in the evening and weekend hours.
-Just like doctors on call, you must be ready to report to work on short notice.
-Their work is often conducted in a low-lit examination room which is better for visualization of the images they need to obtain; on occasion, they may perform the procedure at a patient’s’ bedside.
+However, some positions may require the sonographer to be on call in the evening and on weekends, just like doctors.
+In this type of role, you must be ready to report to work on short notice.
+A sonographer’s work is often conducted in a low-lit examination room to allow better for visualization of the images; and on occasion, they may perform the procedure at a patient’s bedside.

 Are There Male Sonographers?